In this guide, we’ll outline eight simple strategies that can potentially help you legally save thousands of dollars on your tax bill!

 #3: Contribute to retirement accounts

 Crypto Individual retirement accounts (IRAs) allow you to invest in cryptocurrency on a tax-free or tax-deferred basis!
-You can choose to save money on your taxes through a traditional IRA or a Roth IRA.
+It’s a great option for investors who are looking to minimize taxes while holding crypto for the long-term.

-While most IRA providers don’t allow you to directly invest in cryptocurrency, self-directed IRA providers allow you to invest in assets like Bitcoin and Ethereum.
+While most IRA providers don’t allow you to hold cryptocurrencies directly, self-directed IRA providers allow you to directly invest in assets like Bitcoin and Ethereum.
+Most IRAs do allow you to invest in cryptocurrency ETFs.

 #4: Dispose of crypto after more than 12 months